sjsone/vscode-neos-fusion-lsp/README.md

 #### ✨ Improved Definition and Hover Capabilities

-Definitions are now following inheritence and overrides.
+Definitions are now following inheritance and overrides.
 It still only works on `this.` and `props.` and will fail on more complex fusion as `@context` is currently not resolved.

 #### ✨ Implemented basic diagnostics `experimental`